ziotom78/raytracing_course/language-comparison.md

         files depending on that header might fail to be recompiled in a `.o` file, leading to potential disasters.

-The experience of the last year showed that people that picked C++ because they felt the course would have been «easier» to follow have had to tackle several problems that were non-existent in other languages.
-If you want to pick an easy language to use, you should avoid C++ and choose something else; good choices are Nim and C\#.
+Past experience has shown that people that picked C++ because they felt the course would have been «easier» to follow have had to tackle several problems that were non-existent in other languages.
+If you want to pick an easy language to use, you should avoid C++ and choose something else; good choices are C\#, Nim, or Crystal.

 On the other hand, people that already had a strong interest in C++ were satisfied to have used it, as they felt they significantly